-- "A person may not operate a solid fuel fired heating device in a manner that causes - (1) black smoke; or - (2) visible emissions that exceed 20 percent opacity for more than 6 minutes in any one hour, except during the first 15 minutes after initial firing of the unit, in an area for which an air quality advisory is in effect under 18 AAC 50.245 or 18 AAC 50.246.
-Visible emissions are measured following opacity reading procedures as required by Vol. 3., sec.
-IV-3, Appendix IV-3, of the state air quality control plan, adopted by reference in 18 AAC 50.030;
+"A person may not operate a solid fuel fired heating device in a manner that causes (1) black smoke; or

+(2) visible emissions that exceed 20 percent opacity for more than six minutes in any one hour in an area for which an air quality advisory is in effect under 18 AAC 50.245 or 18 AAC 50.246, except during the first 15 minutes after initial firing of the device; visible emissions are measured following opacity reading procedures as required under 40 C.F.R.
+Part 60, Appendix A, Method 9, adopted by reference in 18 AAC 50.040, as modified in Volume III, sec.
+IV-3, Appendix IV-3, of the State Air Quality Control Plan, adopted by reference in